YuBlum/stark-lang/README.md

 def ptr = *i32 ---; # error: uninitialized pointer
 ```

 Often you actually don't need a pointer that points to nothing.
-Though, sometimes when interacting with the OS, C APIs or something of that sort a nullable pointer are needed.
+Though, sometimes when interacting with the OS, C APIs or something of that sort a nullable pointer is needed.
 Use an [optinal pointer](#Options) on that occasions:
 ```py
 def ptr = ?*i32; # valid, initialized to 'null'
 ```